This is one time the crew of New York actually did something right.

 Bill Smith.

-Uh in two world wars, we lost approximately half a million Americans fighting the Germans.
+In two world wars, we lost approximately half a million Americans fighting the Germans.

-The second time we did it right.
+The second time, we did it right.

-We put them jail, uh criminals.
+We put them in jail, criminals.

-We even hung a few, but we took we we turned Germany over to civilized Germans.
+But we turned Germany over to civilized Germans.

-Five years later in 1950, they were building up their own army again on our side this time.
+Five years later, in 1950, they were building up their own army again, on our side this time.

-During the entire length of the Cold War, Germany, our former an enemy in two world wars, was the strongest ally we had against the Russians.
+During the entire length of the Cold War, Germany, our former enemy in two world wars, was the strongest ally we had against the Russians.

-I I've got to stop you because of time.
+I've got to stop you because of time.

 I'm down to a few seconds, but that's because half of their country was armed against them.